 As we’ve seen, both market and security circuit breakers’ goal is to halt trading and give investors time to cool off during emotional sell-offs.
 But does it work?

 On its surface, the idea makes sense, but as with almost any financial theory, it has its detractors.
 Mason Gerety, a former SEC research economist and current professor emeritus at Northern Arizona University, researched circuit breakers in the 1990s and found an area of concern.
-According to his research, when sellers think a circuit breaker is about to kick in, they’ll sell more quickly.
-This could cause more and faster selling; the exact opposite of the intent of circuit breakers.
+According to his research, when sellers think a circuit breaker will kick in, they’ll sell more quickly.
+This could cause more and faster selling, the exact opposite of the intent of circuit breakers.

 Stock Market Circuit Breakers in 2020

 Stock market circuit breakers may be more front of mind than in years past since earlier in 2020, the US markets saw an unprecedented four circuit breakers triggered in a mere matter of weeks.

 All four of the 2020 declines that triggered stock market circuit breakers occurred due to the growing international concern over the COVID-19 pandemic.
 The first three circuit breaker triggers happened in the opening hours of March 9, March 12, and March 16.
 The final circuit breaker trigger occurred on March 18, but it happened later in the day, unlike the other three.